ShawnBeasleyOTRS/doc-itsm/content/general-catalog/admin/administration/general-catalog.rst

 To add a catalog item:

-1. Select a catalog class in the list of catalog classes and click on it.
+1. Select a catalog class in the list of catalog classes.
 2. Click on the *Add Catalog Item* button in the left sidebar.
 3. Fill in the required fields.
 4. Click on the *Save* button.